 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

 Header image courtesy of Nagahama No. 1 (via Facebook)

 This 12-seater restaurant on a quiet Central side street might look unassuming, but it’s one of the best examples of tonkotsu in town that manages to stay balanced and non-greasy without losing on richness or complexity.
-There are quite a few options on the menu, but you can’t go wrong with the classic number one ramen ($105), which comes with chashu (チャーシュー; roast pork), seaweed, black ear fungus, spring onion, and an egg.
+There are quite a few options on the menu, but you can’t go wrong with the classic No. 1 ramen ($108), which comes with chashu (チャーシュー; roast pork), seaweed, black ear fungus, spring onion, and an egg.

 Nagahama No. 1, 14 Kau U Fong, Central | (+852) 2323 6115

 Not all ramen dishes are created equal; certainly, not all chicken paitan bowls are created equal.
 Although there are two major contenders in our books for this underrated ramen in Hong Kong—Kane Tsuru and Osakan export Zagin Soba—Zagin Soba has inched ahead of the former with its extra frothy “cappuccino”-style soup, which is agitated with a whisk just prior to serving in order to achieve its signature consistency.